Materials for Students and Supervisors

 The group project is an optional module on the MRes VEIV and Four Year Modular EngD VEIV.
 It is strongly recommended for all students, but if for logistical reasons the timing of the group project is problematic, one of the individual research modules may be substituted.

 The overall aim of the group project is for you to implement a working virtual environment system that satisfies the needs of a target user group.
 You will need to review the state of the art, available technologies and your own competencies, plan a development phase and then demonstrate and evaluate the system.
 The project scope and definition is left to the students beyond some suggestions guided by current research questions in CS and Bartlett.Read more

-MRes VEIV reports are due at the beginning of month 11 of the programme, no matter the start date; for those starting in October, this means early September of the following year.
-(These are submitted by MRes+EngD students only.
-Modular EngD students should refer to the EngD Reports in this section).Read more
+Your MRes VEIV thesis is due at the end of month 11 of the programme, no matter the start date; for those starting in October, this means end August/early September of the following year.Read more

 The Three Year EngD VEIV programme includes a system of yearly milestones (if you are on the four year modular programme see this page).
 The milestones are at intervals of 12 months, 24 months and completion.
 Importantly, reports must be sumbitted to supervisors for marking, and the mark passed to the EngD Centre Manager, before these milestones are due.
 For this reason, reports should be submitted at months 11 and 23.

 MileStone 1: 12 Months